THUGAF/Advanced-Numerical-Analysis-Notes/README.md

 # Advanced-Numerical-Analysis-Notes
-notes for Advanced Numerical Analysis in Tsinghua University
+notes for Advanced Numerical Analysis course in Tsinghua University